Digitalist-Open-Cloud/Matomo-Plugin-VueExample/README.md

 ## Vue component translatable strings

-You can also translatable strings direct in the vue component, then you need to add the translatable string to javascript.
+Bute even better, you can translatable strings direct in the vue component, but you need to add the translatable string to javascript.

 Edit `VueExample.php`